PX4/PX4-user_guide/en/config/actuators.md

 ## Actuator Outputs

-The _Actuator Outputs_ section is used to assign motors, control surface servos, and other actuators used by the particular frame to the physical outputs on the flight controller.
+The _Actuator Outputs_ section is used to assign motors, control surface servos, and other actuators used by the particular frame to the physical outputs on the flight controller, and to set parameters for those outputs.

+![Actuator Outputs - Multicopter diagram](../../assets/config/actuators/qgc_actuators_mc_outputs.png)

-Separate tabs are displayed for each output bus _that is present_ on the connected flight controller: PWM AUX, PWM MAIN, UAVCAN.
+Separate tabs are displayed for each output bus supported by the connected flight controller: PWM AUX, PWM MAIN, UAVCAN.
 Motors and actuators (which are referred to as "functions") can be assigned to any physical output on any of the available busses.

-![Actuator Outputs - Multicopter diagram](../../assets/config/actuators/qgc_actuators_mc_outputs.png)

 :::note
 PWM AUX outputs are preferred over the PWM MAIN outputs for controlling motors (they have lower latency).